ykumar05/EGamma/README.md

 process.GsfElectronFittingSmoother.MinNumberOfHits = cms.int32(2) #### 5(Original)
 process.trackerDrivenElectronSeeds.MaxEta = cms.double(3) ### 2.4(Original)

-6.Once the above aod config is finalised, generate the aod samples.
+6.Once the above aod config is finalised, generate the aod samples using AOD maker(CMSDriver Command: config file present in highetaelectrons/cmsDriver_ConfigFiles_Yash)

 To run over a large sample, submit CRAB Jobs.
-The configuration files used to submit CRAB Jobs are present in Configuration_CRAB_Files.
+The configuration files used to submit CRAB Jobs are present in highetaelectrons/crab_ConfigFiles_Yash.

-7.Generate the miniAOD using the above aod samples
+7.Generate the miniAOD using the above aod samples using the miniAOD Maker.(config file present in highetaelectrons/cmsDriver_configFiles_Yash)

+To run over a large sample, submit CRAB Jobs.
+The configuration files used to submit CRAB Jobs are present in highetaelectrons/crab_ConfigFiles_Yash.

-8.Then run the ggNtuplizer.
+8.Then run the ggNtuplizer to produce flat trees.

 9.Once the modified config ntuples are there, go to analysis directory, update files.list and do:

   root -l -b -q runAll.C+